gostalt/website/src/markdown/routing.md

 create a new route group, create a new file in this directory.
 For example, `routes/admin.go`.

-In this file, you should create a new variable of type `route.Collection`:
+In this file, you should create a new variable and assign it the result of a call to the `route.Collection` function:

 ```go
 package routes